Can Capital Gains Push Me Into a Higher Tax Bracket?

 This chart from Michael Kitces outlines the historical tax rates for ordinary income, capital gains and qualified dividends, which should give you a better idea of how the tax code has evolved over the years.

 Long-term Capital Gains at 0%

-Let's look at an example.
-If your ordinary income is $5,000 below the 25% tax bracket and you have a $10,000 long-term capital gain, you pay 0% tax on first $5,000 of the gain and 15% tax on second $5,000.
-The ordinary income remains in the 15% bracket.
+That's a lot of figures in one paragraph, so let's look at an example.
+If your ordinary income is $5,000 under the 22% tax bracket (that is, you have $5,000 more room left in the 12% bracket) and you have a $10,000 long-term capital gain, you pay 0% tax on first $5,000 of the gain; the second $5,000 (which put you into the 22% bracket) gets taxed at 15%.
+And remember: your ordinary income remains in the 12% bracket.